Switchboard Telephone Speech Corpus

-The Switchboard Telephone Speech Corpus is a corpus of spoken English language consisted of almost 260 hours of speech.
+The Switchboard Telephone Speech Corpus is a corpus of spoken English language consisting of almost 260 hours of speech.
 It was created in 1990 by Texas Instruments via a DARPA grant, and released in 1992 by NIST.
 The corpus contains 2,400 telephone conversations among 543 US speakers (302 male, 241 female).
 Participants did not know each other, and conversations were held on topics from a predetermined list.

 Switchboard-2 Phase II was collected in 1999 and includes "4,472 five-minute telephone conversations involving 679 participants".

 The corpus was used for development of speech recognition algorithms.